Econify/generative-ts/packages/generative-ts/README.md

 ## How it Works

-TODO explain concept of APIs vs. Providers here
+TODO explain concept of ModelAPIs vs ModelProviders here

 ### ModelAPIs